-If you install the filter in the wrong direction, air will struggle to flow through the filter material and your air handler will have to work overtime to compensate for the loss of airflow.
-Not only is this a waste of energy, but it can also damage the air conditioner or heating system.
+If you install an air filter in the wrong direction, it can cause your air handler to work overtime and waste energy.
+Not only that, but it can also damage the air conditioner or heating system.
 The direction of the HVAC filter is important because air flows through it in one direction.
 While both sides look the same, one is more porous to allow air to enter.

 Otherwise, air cannot pass through and the unit itself must work harder and harder, leading to higher energy consumption and loss of efficiency.
 The air filter can accumulate a lot of dust, so it is important to always turn off the boiler power before changing it.
 Alternatively, you can note the direction of the arrows in the old filter before changing it and make sure that the new one also looks in that direction.
 If you install the air cleaner incorrectly, the oven will have to work a lot harder to do its job properly.
 Therefore, they should face the ceiling if the filter is placed on the ceiling; and they must face the wall if it is somewhere on the wall.